 General Fund - The general fund is used to account for all financial transactions except those required to be accounted for in another fund.
-Major revenue sources include state funding under the Foundation and Incentive Aid Program and federal awards.
+Major revenue sources include state and local property taxes and state funding under the Foundation and Incentive Aid Program.
 Expenditures include all costs associated with the daily operations of the schools except for programs funded for building repairs and maintenance, school construction and debt service on bonds and other long-term debt.
 The general fund includes federal and state restricted monies that must be expended for specific programs.